danyk20/RabbitMQ_Cluster/README.md

     - quorum queues are replicated by design
     - based on the Raft consensus algorithm, ensuring that messages are replicated across multiple nodes before being acknowledged—this prevents data loss even if a node fails
-    - leader election automatically using Raft.
-If the leader node fails, a new leader is elected seamlessly
+    - leader election is automatically using Raft—if the leader node fails, a new leader is elected seamlessly

 ## Manual deployment of individual Kubernetes components